-And in Floris‘s archive, if you’re really lucky, you might be able to see leather-bound books filled with orders from Queen Victoria, the Duke of Windsor, crowned heads of Europe – and Marilyn Monroe: the receipt for her beloved Rose Geranium Bath Oil is below… (Do watch this space: The Perfume Society will be organising events with Floris, taking subscribers behind the scenes to view this extraordinary treasure trove.)
+And in Floris‘s archive, if you’re really lucky, you might be able to see leather-bound books filled with orders from Queen Victoria, the Duke of Windsor, crowned heads of Europe – not to mention Marilyn Monroe: the receipt for her beloved Rose Geranium Bath Oil is below… (Do watch this space: The Perfume Society will be organising further events with Floris, taking Subscribers behind the scenes to view this extraordinary treasure trove.)

-In the precious recipe books, meanwhile, you can still find the recipe – dating back to the late 1700s – for ‘Limes Perfumes’, a scent which is still in Floris’s portfolio today.
+In the precious recipe books, meanwhile, you can still find the recipe – dating back to the late 1700s – for ‘Limes Perfumes’, a scent which remains in Floris‘s portfolio today.
 And really, that’s Floris: rooted in the finest fragrance tradition, but with its finger on the pulse of what 21st Century perfume-lovers want.
-Certainly, we’re still buying Limes, still a firm favourite with Floris customers today: as zingy, as refreshing, as uplifting today as ever.
+(Though we’re still buying Limes, still a firm favourite with Floris customers today: as zingy, as refreshing, as uplifting today as ever.)

 A new chapter in the Floris story opens with the marriage of Mary Anne Floris to James R.D.
 Bodenham.
 They went on to have 16 children, who enjoyed an ‘idyllic’ upbringing full of happy memories – no doubt many of them triggered by a whiff of Floris fragrance; in 1878, Mary Anne and James took over the family business from her brother Joseph.